 - CAD modeling.
 Translating the chosen concept into precise digital geometry using CAD software.
 This is where design intent becomes dimensioned, toleranced, and ready for fabrication.

 - Prototyping.
 Producing physical versions of the design for evaluation.
-3D printing handles early form checks; CNC machining handles functional validation in real materials.
+3D printing handles early form checks; CNC routing handles functional validation in real materials.

 - Testing and iteration.
 Evaluating the prototype against requirements — does it fit? does it perform? does it assemble correctly? — and refining the design based on what you learn.